PrivateSNN: Privacy-Preserving Spiking Neural Networks: Experiments

 \subsection{Robustness on Class Leakage Problem}

-In this work, we presented two possible attack scenarios on class leakage (\ie, attack scenario 1 and attack scenario 2) in Section \ref{section:two_attack_scenarios}.
-To validate the robustness of \textit{PrivateSNN} against these attacks, we synthesize the class representation of SNNs with and without encryption training.
-Fig. \ref{fig:exp:qualitative_timg} shows 20 examples of generated image from CIFAR10 (top row) and TinyImageNet (bottom row).
-We visualize images from five configurations: original images, attack1 without encryption training, attack1 with encryption training, attack2 without encryption training, and attack2 with encryption training.
-We observe that SNNs without encryption training (\ie, Fig. \ref{fig:exp:qualitative_timg}(b)) are vulnerable to attack1, showing important features of original classes.
-On the other hand, with temporal spike-based learning rule, attack1 does not discover any meaningful information as shown in Fig. \ref{fig:exp:qualitative_timg}(c).
-For attack2 (Fig. \ref{fig:exp:qualitative_timg}(d) and Fig. \ref{fig:exp:qualitative_timg}(e)), synthetic images show noisy results due to discrepancy between real gradients and approximated gradients.
-This comes from the intrinsic nature of SNNs, therefore SNNs are robust to attack2 even without encryption.
+To validate the robustness of \textit{PrivateSNN} against Attack scenario 1 and Attack scenario 2 (two most likely class leakage scenarios), we synthesize the class representation of SNNs with (w/) and without (w/o) class encryption training (CET).
+Fig. \ref{fig:exp:qualitative_timg} shows 8 examples of generated images from CIFAR10 (The results from CIFAR100, and TinyImageNet are shown in Supplementary H).
+We visualize images from five configurations: original images, Attack1 w/o CET, Attack1 w/ CET, Attack2 w/o CET, and Attack2 w/ CET.
+We observe that SNNs without CET (\ie, simply, data free converted SNNs) are vulnerable to Attack1, showing important features of original classes (see Fig. \ref{fig:exp:qualitative_timg}(b)).
+On the other hand, with temporal spike-based learning rule, Attack1 does not discover any meaningful information as shown in Fig. \ref{fig:exp:qualitative_timg}(c).
+For Attack2 (Fig. \ref{fig:exp:qualitative_timg}(d) and Fig. \ref{fig:exp:qualitative_timg}(e)), synthetic images show noisy results due to discrepancy between real gradients and approximated gradients.
+This comes from the intrinsic nature of SNNs, therefore SNNs are robust to Attack2 even without encryption.
 Overall, \textit{PrivateSNN} is an effective solution to class leakage problem.

-{ We quantify the security of the model by measuring how much generated images represent similar features with that of original images.
+We quantify the security of the model by measuring how much generated images represent similar features with that of original images.
 To this end, we use \textit{F\`rechet inception distance} (FID) metric \cite{heusel2017gans} that is widely used in GAN evaluation \cite{miyato2018cgans,miyato2018spectral}.
-The FID score compares the statistics of embedded features in a feature space of the pre-trained Inception V3 model.
+The FID score compares the statistics of embedded features in a feature space (see Supplementary C for more detailed explanation).
 Thus, a lower FID score means that the generated images provide the original data-like feature.
-In Table \ref{table:exp:FID}, the SNN model without encryption training on attack scenario 1 achieves a much lower FID score (\ie, 354.8) compared to the others, which supports our visualization results. }
+In Table \ref{table:exp:FID}, the SNN model without encryption training on attack scenario 1 achieves a much lower FID score (\ie, 354.8) compared to others, which supports our visualization results.